Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Edward Ball Wakulla Springs State Park

-Preview into the Florida’s Beautiful Edward Ball Wakulla Springs State Park
+Preview of Florida’s Beautiful Edward Ball Wakulla Springs State Park

 Edward Ball Lodge

 Ancient cypress trees that enhance the park’s natural beauty surround Edward Ball Wakulla State Park.
 It is easy to see why this was the ideal location for early films such as Tarzan’s Secret Treasure (1941) and Creature from the Black Lagoon (1954).
-To get a better perspective of the park, take a 45 minute guided riverboat tour.
-The spring and its surrounding waterways are teeming with wildlife, including alligators, river otters and wading birds.
-During the winter months, when the water temperature drops in the Gulf of Mexico, the spring attracts manatees.
+To get a better perspective of the park, take a 45-minute guided riverboat tour.
+The spring and its surrounding waterways are teeming with wildlife, including alligators, river otters, and wading birds.
+During the winter months, when the water temperature drops in the Gulf of Mexico, the springs attract manatees.

 Besides water activities, Wakulla Springs State Park also offers hiking trails, picnic areas, and horseback riding.